Amir Reza Rokn, DDS, MSc

 - Waiver Policy

-Frontiers in Dentistry offers a waiver of APC to authors on a case to case basis.
-If a valuable article is submitted and accepted, Corresponding authors are encouraged to contact the journal by sending an Email and ask for a waiver and the journal will evaluate the request.
+Frontiers in Dentistry offers a waiver of APC to authors on a case by case basis.
+If an article is accepted, the corresponding author may contact the journal through email to ask for a waiver and the request will be evaluated by the Editors.

 Amir Reza Rokn, DDS, MSc